thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/bIqxevs.png)

-As you can see, the `movies` table has a handful of columns.
-Each column must contain data that matches a particular data type.
-Here's a brief overview of the most common PostgreSQL data types.
+As you can see, the `movies` table contains a handful of columns.
+For an entity that's stored as a row in the table, the value of each attribute must match the data type of its respective column.
+Here's a brief overview of the most common data types in PostgreSQL.

 | Name                                 | Storage Size | Description                               | Range                          |
 |--------------------------------------|--------------|-------------------------------------------|--------------------------------|